JeremyMColegrove/node-formatted-logger/README.md

   ```

 ### `noColor`
 - **Description:** Disables color in logs.
 Useful when outputting to files or other non-terminal destinations.
+You can also choose to keep colors in the logs and use `FormattedLogger.stripColors(...args)` to remove all colors.
 - **Default:** `false`
 - **Example:**
   ```javascript